The-alpha-male/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - You are not allowed to use the `SELECT` or `SHOW` statements

 ## 3-list_tables.sql
-Write a script that lists all the tables of a database in your MySQL server.
+Write a script that lists all the tables of a database in your `MySQL server`.

 - The database name will be passed as argument of mysql command (in the following example: mysql is the name of the database)